 When NOT to Set Up a Home VPN Server?

 - You won’t get to unblock websites available elsewhere: As explained earlier, travelers can use private VPN servers to unblock websites available in their home country.
 However, you won’t be able to unblock websites available elsewhere.
-For example, to unblock services such as BBC iPlayer, Sky Go, or NOW TV – you need to connect to a server in the UK.
-Commercial VPN services offer servers spread across the entire world, which is one of their biggest benefits.
+For example, to unblock services such as BBC iPlayer, Sky Go, or NOW TV you need to connect to a server in the UK.
+Commercial VPN services offer servers spread across the entire world, which is one of their most important benefits.

 - You won’t get the benefits of shared IP addresses: One of the benefits of using commercial VPNs is the fact that they offer shared IP addresses.
 In other words, each VPN comes with a sizeable pool of IPs that get rotated from time to time.
 Even though you can change the IP address of your VPN server, this can be a tedious process in the long-run.